emm32449/SeedTheAITextGame/README.md

 # Inspiration
 Seed is designed to inspire.
 Whether it’s the eloquence of the game master’s responses or the imaginative scenarios you explore, Seed is a source of inspiration for players.

-# Strengthen Vocabulary
+# Strengthen Vocabulary and Explore Literature Styles
-Seed incorporates SAT exam words in its responses, challenging player comprehension and helping to strengthen their vocabulary.
+In ‘Seed’, the game master not only incorporates SAT exam words in its responses to challenge player comprehension and strengthen their vocabulary, but also adapts to various literature styles.
+This feature allows players to immerse themselves in different literary atmospheres, ranging from the eloquence of Charles Dickens’ literature to a diverse array of works.
+The literature style can be updated in the initial prompt, providing a versatile and enriching language experience.

 # Developing Reddit Community
 We hope you enjoy playing Seed as much as we enjoyed (using AI!) creating it.